Liangyushi/MiRGraph/README.md

 - Then, running file 'HGT&TransCNN_embedding_usingmiRNAanchor.ipynb' to obtain the embedding of gene and miRNA.
 - Finally, running file 'miRGraph_stepbystep_gpu_0.001_usingmiRNAanchor.py' to train the model **miRGraph_stepbystep**.
 ### Testing Model
-1. Directly running the .ipynb file in the **test** folder to obtain the testing results of all methods.
+1. Directly running the .ipynb file in the **./scenario 2/test/** folder to obtain the testing results of all methods.
-2. Testing results of all methods are in **results** folder, directly running file 'AllmethodMetric_usingmiRNA.ipynb' can obtain metrics of them.
+2. Testing results of all methods are in **./scenario 2/test/results/** folder, directly running file 'AllmethodMetric_usingmiRNA.ipynb' can obtain metrics of them.